JeninShehab284/Orderio/README.md

 A new Flutter project.

-# Shawl Selling App - Flutter
+# Hijabs Selling App - Flutter

 This is a mobile application for marketing and selling hijabs, developed using Flutter to provide users with an easy and smooth shopping experience.